shawnhuyiwen/pulse/docs/Methodology/EnergyMethodology.md

 ** Please note that the Starvation and Dehydration conditions are temporarily disabled.**

 ### Starvation
 **The starvation condition is disabled in the current release.
-An improved starvation condition will be included with the next release.**
+An improved starvation condition is coming soon.**
 The starvation functionality simulates an extended time period without nutrient intake.
 This is accomplished by assuming a coarse timestep over which numerous mechanisms lead to the decay of nutrients in the body.
 With regards to the %Energy system, metabolic consumption calculations are carried out over the interval of the coarse timestep.
 This leads to a large decrement of vital nutrients in the tissues and increment of waste by-products at the beginning of condition stabilization.
 Other systems handle starvation in a similar manner. %Renal and systemic clearance volumes are calculated over the coarse timestep, and the resulting decrement in substances is distributed based on volume across all vascular and tissue compartments.
 For more information on renal and systemic clearance, see @ref RenalMethodology and @ref DrugsMethodology.

 ### Dehydration
 **The dehydration condition is disabled in the current release.
-An improved dehydration condition will be included with the next release.**
+An improved dehydration condition is coming soon.**
 Dehydration functionality is simulated completely in the %Energy system.
 Similar to starvation, dehydration assumes a coarse timestep over which the fluid loss would occur.
 According to the Journal of Sports Medicine and Physical Fitness @cite shirreffs2000hydration , the average loss rate on the first day without liquid intake is 2600 milliliters.
 This rate decreases to 1600 milliliters for each subsequent day.
 The %Energy system uses these average rates and the time since last liquid consumption to calculate volume lost.
 The volume decrement is distributed via volume weighting instantaneously to all vascular and tissue compartments.

 @anchor energy-events